Omkar-Udawant/FUTURE_DS_03/README.md

 ## 🚀 Project Overview

-This project was completed as Task 3 of my Data Science & Analytics Internship at Future Interns.
+This project was developed as part of my **Data Science & Analytics Internship at Future Interns**.
-The objective of this project is to analyze the marketing funnel performance, identify conversion drop-offs, and evaluate channel-wise effectiveness using an interactive Power BI dashboard.
+The objective of this project is to analyze **marketing funnel performance** and evaluate **lead-to-deal conversion efficiency** using an interactive **Power BI dashboard**.

-The dashboard provides a data-driven view of the lead-to-deal journey, helping stakeholders understand:

-How leads move through the funnel

-Where conversions are lost

-Which marketing sources generate the most value
+The dashboard focuses on **funnel analysis and conversion storytelling**, helping stakeholders understand how leads move across different funnel stages, where major drop-offs occur, and which marketing channels and lead types contribute most to successful deal conversions.
+This enables **data-driven optimization of marketing and sales strategies**.

+---

-🛠️ Tools & Technologies
+## 🛠️ Tools & Technologies

-Power BI Desktop – Dashboard creation & storytelling
+- **Power BI Desktop** – Dashboard design & visualization

-DAX (Data Analysis Expressions) – Conversion & KPI calculations
+- **DAX (Data Analysis Expressions)** – Funnel KPIs & conversion calculations

-Microsoft Excel / CSV – Data preparation
+- **Microsoft Excel / CSV** – Dataset handling

-Data Modeling – Relationships, measures, and filters
+- **Data Modeling** – Relationships & measures

+---

 🎯 Business Objectives